 My Personal views about diamond fluorescence

 I personally like a fluorescent diamond.
 It is kind of extra cool “glowing in the black light” feature you get with diamond.
-I always advice to consult gemologist, experts or gem labs before making any purchase.
+I always advise consulting experts, gemologist or gem labs before making any purchase.
 Especially when you set your mind to buy “very strong/strong” fluorescent diamond.

 Never buy blind, physically see the diamond before paying.
 Ask experts for help, your strong fluorescent diamond might look cloudy.

-D-E-F color with very strong fluorescence is less recommended.
+D-E-F colour with very strong fluorescence is less recommended.

 Make your decision wisely.

 My recommendation for buying a fluorescent diamond online – Once you make up your mind for buying a fluorescent diamond, Now the question?
-Where to buy the best diamond with fluorescent online?
+Where to buy a fluorescent diamond online?